 Throwing an EMOJI PARTY?

-☑️ This Emoji Party Kit is the perfect set to get your party planning headed in the right direction!
+☑️ These Emoji Party Supplies are the perfect way to get your party planning headed in the right direction!

 DIY Emoji Oreo Pops